What are interpersonal skills?

 You can improve your interpersonal skills by studying how to deal with other people, and then practising what you learn.
 Here are some ways you can study interpersonal skills:

-- Read self-help books & articles (we like Succeed Socially)
+- Read self-help books and articles (we like Succeed Socially)

-- Take courses (Udemy has many social skills courses)
+- Take online or in-person courses (Udemy has many social skills courses)

 - Get a social skills coach